clicknium/clicknium-docs/doc/api/python/webdriver/webextension/install.md

 Install web extension.

-**Remark:**
+**Remarks:**
     &emsp;1.
 Before installing extension, you should make sure you have already closed edge, firefox and chrome browser.
     &emsp;2.
-When extension is installed successfully, then you should enable extension manually.
+When extension is installed successfully, then you should turn on the extension manually.

 **Example:**
 ***